 The appeals panel consists of three independent members.
 Also attending will be a clerk to the panel, an officer from the council, and the headteacher.
 No panel member has any connection with the school for which the appeal is being heard.

 Following the appeal, the panel will let you know their decision as soon as possible.
 This decision is binding on the local authority, the school and the parent.
 You won't be able to apply again for the same school in the same school year unless there's been a significant change in yours or the school's circumstances.

 - Make sure the information you provide is accurate

-- Complete all sections of the Notice of Appeal form.
-If you need an appeals form for a school in another authority, please contact the appropriate authority directly.
+- Complete all sections of the notice of appeal.
+If you need an appeals form for a school in another local authority, please contact that authority directly.

 - Submit any letter, written reports, documentation or evidence relevant to your case at least seven days before the appeal date.

 - Make sure you sign all forms and letters.
 You may be asked to provide proof of guardianship.